AkibAzmain/chess-game/README.md

 ## Compiling

+This game doesn't use any libraries other than C++ standard library.
+So, this game doesn't have any extenal dependency and should compile easily with any compiler on any OS.
 To compile this game, I have created a `Makefile` .
 You'll need `g++` installed on a linux computer.
 Just open a terminal and change working directory to downloaded repository, then execute this:

 ```bash
 make